msegzda/homebridge-nordpool-baltics/README.md

 1. **Nordpool_cheapest4Hours** to **Nordpool_cheapest8Hours**: A series of Motion Sensors which trigger a 'motion detected' state when the current hour's electricity price ranks among the cheapest of the day.
 The count can exceed the specified number in the event of repeated same-price occurrences during the day;

+1. **Nordpool_cheapest5HoursConsec**: This Motion Sensor triggers during the 5 consecutive lowest-priced electricity hours of the day, ensuring energy-intensive appliances operate uninterrupted for a stretch of 5 hours at the most cost-effective rates.

 1. **Nordpool_priciestHour**: A Motion Sensor which triggers 'motion detected' when the current hour's electricity price is the most expensive of the day.
 More than one hour may qualify if highest price repeats;

 ## Important Remarks ##